 In the late '80s and The '90s, a genre known as the "hood film" emerged in the US.
-The focus is on working-class black or (less commonly) Latino life in American urban ghettoes (or "'hoods," being shorthand for an "urban neighborhood").
+The focus is on working-class Black or (less commonly) Latino life in American urban ghettoes (or "'hoods," being shorthand for an "urban neighborhood").
 Common themes include gang violence, Police Brutality, institutional racism, Teen Pregnancy, Junkie Parents, and commonplace problems of growing up in poverty.
+Academic settings within said hood are usually poorly-financed and horribly-run Inner City Schools where a Cool or Stern Teacher is called to Save Our Students.
 Hip-Hop music and culture often feature heavily.
-Most, especially in the genre's early days, were made by up-and-coming black filmmakers eager to see their stories told on the big screen, not unlike how the British Kitchen Sink Drama was crafted by upwardly-mobile men of working-class backgrounds; perhaps not surprisingly, one can find a number of similar tropes across the two genres.
+Most, especially in the genre's early days, were made by up-and-coming Black filmmakers eager to see their stories told on the big screen, not unlike how the British Kitchen Sink Drama was crafted by upwardly-mobile men of working-class backgrounds; perhaps not surprisingly, one can find a number of similar tropes across the two genres.note

 - 1991's Boyz n the Hood is the Trope Codifier.
 It's about a group of young adults in South Los Angeles who get caught up in gang violence.
 Tre starts out as a Mouthy Kid who is sent to live with his strict father after he gets into a fight at school, and makes friends with some neighborhood kids, including two brothers who get in trouble for shop-lifting.
 Fast-forward seven years, and Tre struggles with his relationship and his plans on getting into college as his friends get involved in gang life.